It's not what you wear, it's how you wear it

 * not to say the prices are always too high, though the crazy hole-ridden Balmain top will always remain questionable

-19 responses to “It's not what you wear, it's how you wear it”
+19 thoughts on “It's not what you wear, it's how you wear it”

 However, I am finding it very hard to live with a curse of a good taste, and it's not the clothes that get to me but the accessories.
 It is near impossible for me to fall in love with a cheap item in that department and it's not for the lack of trying (not to even mention my strong allergy to anything not gold or silver or a natural fabric).